willnorris/willnorris.com/src/_posts/2015-02-20-go-get-subpackages-nginx.md

 }
 ```

+As noted on <http://wiki.nginx.org/IfIsEvil>, this is actually one of the few scenarios where
+using an if directive inside a location context is safe.
+What we're doing here is first matching
+any requests that start with `/go`, followed by at least two additional path segments: `/\w+` which
+identifies our top-level package, and `/.+` that identifies some sub-package.
+Then we use nginx's
+special `$arg_name` [embedded variables][] to check if the `go-get` query parameter is set, and if
+so, rewrite the request to the page for the top-level package.
+Otherwise, we display a custom 404
+page.

 This now means that <https://willnorris.com/go/imageproxy/cmd/imageproxy> will properly return a
 `404`, but <https://willnorris.com/go/imageproxy/cmd/imageproxy?go-get=1> will be
 rewritten to return the same response as <https://willnorris.com/go/imageproxy>, meta include and